yuanming-hu/exposure/README.md

   - `python3 fetch_fivek.py`
     - This script will automatically setup the [`MIT-Adobe FiveK Dataset`](https://data.csail.mit.edu/graphics/fivek/)
     - Total download size: ~2.4GB
     - Only the downsampled and data-augmented image pack will be downloaded.
 Original dataset is large as 50GB and needs Adobe Lightroom to pre-process the RAW files.
-If you want to go through this process for data pre-processing and augmentation, please follow the instructions [here](https://github.com/yuanming-hu/exposure/wiki/Preparing-data-for-the-MIT-Adobe-FiveK-Dataset-with-Lightroom).
+If you want to do data pre-processing and augmentation on your own, please follow the instructions [here](https://github.com/yuanming-hu/exposure/wiki/Preparing-data-for-the-MIT-Adobe-FiveK-Dataset-with-Lightroom).
   - `python3 train.py example test`
     - This command will load `config_example.py`,
     - and create a model folder at `models/example/test`